 knowledge and master the skills necessary to lead in a variety of health care

 Our MSN Education and Leadership program focuses on training for advanced practice leadership and preparation to become an educator.
 Our graduates are ready to practice in diverse health care roles and nursing education systems.
+You will advocate for policies, lead through fiscally-responsible and sustainable measures, create and evaluate curricular components, and address the role of community health on individual, community and population outcomes.
 Here at Carlow, you'll receive the best of both worlds in nursing and education.
 Your

 mission just became easier.

 Have questions?
 Our admissions team can help.
 Request more